 GNSS Information

-The 2G ISS should interface with at least two Global Navigation Satellite System (GNSS) sources.
-The source could be MMR (ARINC 755), GNSS Navigation and Landing Unit (GNLU) (ARINC 756), GNSS Navigation Unit (GNU) (ARINC 760), or GNSS Receiver (ARINC 743A).
-Two ARINC 429 data bus receivers in the ISS should be dedicated for this function.
-The information can also be received over the ARINC 664 bus.
+The 2G ISS should interface with at least two Global Navigation Satellite System (GNSS) sources over the ARINC 664 bus.
+The source could be MMR (ARINC 755), GNSS Navigation and Landing Unit (GNLU) (ARINC 756), GNSS Navigation Unit (GNU) (ARINC 760), or GNSS Receiver (ARINC 743B).

+COMMENTARY

+2G ISS functions expect GNSS position, velocity, time, and quality data to correspond to a single time of applicability.
+ARINC 743B defines an ARINC 429 start label that indicates all subsequent data labels are associated with a single time of applicability.
+The GNSS data supplied over ARINC 664 should maintain the coherency of position, velocity, time, and quality data in a similar manner.

 The following 2G ISS functions use GNSS information: